History of the Purdue School of Aeronautics and Astronautics

 Professor Elmer F. Bruhn served as head of the new school for 5 years, until being succeeded by Professor Milton Clauserin 1950.
 The school initially offered B.S. degrees in both aeronautical engineering and the new field of air transportation.
 Both programs were quite popular following World War II, as returning veterans brought total undergraduate enrollment to 736 students in 1947.
 Although the air transportation program was initially well accepted, and graduates received good positions in industry, enrollments declined, and the air transportation degree was discontinued in 1955.
 The School merged with the Division of Engineering Science in 1960, and changed its name to the School of Aeronautical and Engineering Sciences.
 This joint program continued until the engineering sciences effort was ended in 1972.
 The present name of the School of Aeronautics and Astronautics was adopted in 1973.

 The School has produced the most aerospace engineering degrees in the U.S. over the past ten years, and during the last fifty years has awarded 6 percent of all B.S. and 7 percent of all Ph.D. degrees.
 These alumni have led significant advances in research and development of aerospace technology, headed major corporations and government agencies, and have established an amazing record for exploration of space.
-(Twenty-three Purdue alumni have been selected as astronauts, for example, and over one third of all of NASA's manned space missions have had at least one Purdue graduate as a crew member, including the first and last men to step foot on the moon.)
+(Purdue has 24 alumni who have been selected as astronauts, for example, and over one third of all of NASA's manned space missions have had at least one Purdue graduate as a crew member, including the first and last men to step foot on the moon.)
 Having celebrated its sixtieth anniversary in 2005, the School looks forward to continuing its instrumental role in providing the world with undreamed-of opportunities for air and space travel.

 Further details of the history of the Purdue School of Aeronautics and Astronautics are described in One Small Step: The History of Aerospace Engineering at Purdue University.